jupyter-book/jupyter-book/docs/resources/faq.md

 - **Ecosystem**: Part of the broader [MyST ecosystem](../community/ecosystem.md) with shared tools and standards

 For a detailed comparison, see our [ecosystem documentation](../community/ecosystem.md).

+### Where is the Jupyter Book 1 documentation?

+The Jupyter Book 1 documentation is available at [https://jupyterbook.org/v1](https://jupyterbook.org/v1).

 ### Should I upgrade to Jupyter Book 2 now or wait?